kaushik1919/mews-fin/README.md

 A professional-grade machine learning system for predicting market risk using free data sources.
 Features GPU acceleration, real-time sentiment analysis, and an interactive web dashboard.

-> **Research framing:** MEWS is designed as a reproducible research stack that fuses market microstructure data, textual sentiment, and correlation graphs to stress-test systemic risk hypotheses.
-The pipeline supports crisis replays, ablation experiments, and robustness diagnostics so you can defend findings with publication-ready evidence.

 ## ✨ Features

 - 🤖 **4 ML Models**: Random Forest, XGBoost, SVM, and Logistic Regression with ensemble predictions